juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 In the _Registered_ state, the following additional information is stored corresponding to the registration:

 / version: \ A 16-byte value that uniquely identifies this registration for this user across all configured _Realms_.
 The version is random so that a malicious realm can't force a client to run out of versions.
-/ oprfSeeds#sub[i]: \ An OPRF seed derived from the user's _accessKey_ and a random root seed during registration for this _Realm#sub[i]_.
+/ oprfPrivateKeys#sub[i]: \ A realm-specific OPRF private key derived by secret sharing a random root key.
-/ maskedUnlockKeyScalarShares#sub[i]: \ A single share of the random scalar used to derive the `unlockKeyTag`, masked by the OPRF result such that even if _threshold_ shares were recovered, the _unlockKeyScalar_ cannot be recovered without knowing the user's _PIN_.
-/ unlockKeyCommitment: \ A MAC derived from the _unlockKey_ and _accessKey_ used to validate the _unlockKeyScalar_ was recovered successfuly.
+/ unlockKeyCommitment: \ A 32-byte value derived during registration from the OPRF result used to verify the _unlockKey_.
+/ oprfPublicKeys#sub[i]: \ A public key that corresponds to the _oprfPrivateKeys#sub[i]_ for this realm.
+/ oprfPublicKeySignatures#sub[i]: \ A signature of the _oprfPublicKeys#sub[i]_ for this realm.
+/ verifyingKey: \ The public key that corresponds to the key used to sign the _oprfPublicKeySignatures_ for every realm during registration.
 / unlockKeyTag#sub[i]: \ A tag unique to this _Realm#sub[i]_ derived during registration from the _unlockKey_.
 The client will reconstruct this tag during recovery to prove knowledge of the _PIN_ and be granted access to the secret.
 / encryptionKeyScalarShares#sub[i]: \ A single share of the random scalar used to derive the `encryptionKey` for the user's secret.
 Even if _threshold_ shares were recovered, the _encryptionKey_ cannot be derived without knowing the user's _PIN_.
 / encryptedSecret: \ A copy of the user's encrypted secret.